Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 - Use [osv.dev](http://osv.dev) to search for vulnerabilities in the specified components.
 The github repository link can be used to search for the concrete project, e.g. github.com/openstack/nova
 - Assess the severity of the vulnerabilities, check if fixes are available, and ensure that they are integrated

-Result: A [search for openstack vulnerabilities in the github.com/openstack/nova package](https://osv.dev/list?q=github.com%2Fopenstack%2Fnova&ecosystem=) results in various potential vulnerabilities.
+Result: A [search for OpenStack vulnerabilities in the github.com/openstack/nova package](https://osv.dev/list?q=github.com%2Fopenstack%2Fnova&ecosystem=) results in various potential vulnerabilities.
 One listed vulnerability, for example, is [CVE-2022-47951](https://osv.dev/vulnerability/CVE-2022-47951) which shows that the vulnerability has been fixed.
 For severe security issues, [OpenStack security advisories](https://security.openstack.org/ossalist.html) (OSSAs) are published.
 In 2024, five such OSSAs have been published.
 It should thus also be checked if current OSSAs exist for the components that are planned to be used.